 What is periodontal disease?

 Sometimes referred to as gum disease, it is a chronic infection caused by plaque bacteria.
-If left untreated it can result in the breakdown of the attachment of the gum and bones to the teeth, resulting in tooth loss.
+If left untreated, it can result in the breakdown of the attachment of the gum and bones to the teeth, which results in tooth loss.

-Gingivitis is the first stage of periodontal disease and can be reversed by having your teeth professionally cleaned and maintaining a good oral hygiene routine.
-If not treated, the disease can progress, leading to bone loss, tooth mobility and eventual tooth loss.
+Gingivitis is the first stage of periodontal disease.
+It can be reversed by having your teeth professionally cleaned and maintaining a good oral hygiene routine.
+If not treated, the disease can worsen, leading to bone loss, tooth mobility, and eventual tooth loss.

-The first stages of periodontal disease have few signs or symptoms and is usually painless.
-This is one of the reasons it is important to have regular dental check ups.
+The first stages of periodontal disease offer few signs or symptoms and is usually painless.
+This is one of the reasons it is important to have regular dental check-ups.

 Signs of the disease, which become more advanced as the disease progresses can be: